 BOX TREE CATERPILLAR CYDALIMA PERSPECTALIS (SYN.
 DIAPHANIA PERSPECTALIS)

-The boxwood moth is found in East Asia (Japan, South Korea, China) and was introduced in Europe in 2006 via natural stone packaging wood from Asia, according to a study by the University of Basel.
-Afterwards, the distribution went quickly from Germany/Switzerland to the rest of Europe.
-The first reports in the Netherlands date from 2007, but at that time they were still very local.
-Due to the invasive nature of this species, in 2018 the whole of Europe is infected with this alien moth.Since we're dealing with an invasive exotic, alertness is certainly an issue.
-In the country of origin boxwood as well as other plants are affected.
-In Europe the boxwood moth seems to have a predilection for our native Buxus sempervirens, which does not occur in Asia.
-Other plants could also be affected.
+The Buxus moth is native to East Asia (Japan, South Korea, China) and was introduced into Europe in 2006 via natural stone packaging wood from Asia, according to research by the University of Basel.
+Afterwards, it spread rapidly from Germany/Switzerland to the rest of Europe.
+The first reports in the Netherlands date from 2007 but were still very local.
+Due to the invasive nature of this species, by 2018 the whole of Europe is infected with this exotic moth.
+In 2020, we see a general reduction in the pest pressure due to control by natural enemies such as birds, bats, wasps, etc. and, of course, more experience in controlling this pest.

-Products based on Bacillus thuriengensis (not permitted for private individuals in Belgium and the Netherlands, but it is in the rest of Europe) work especially well on young caterpillars.
-Chemical agents based on lambda-cyhalothrin (Karate Garden) or deltamethrin (Decis) also work well.
-Professional garden contractors, holders of a phytolic license, have a broader range of products.
+Products based on Bacillus thuriengensis (not authorised for private individuals in Belgium and the Netherlands, but authorised in the rest of Europe) are particularly effective on young caterpillars.
+Chemical caterpillars based on lambda-cyhalothrin (Karate Garden) or deltamethrin (Decis) also work well.
+Professional gardening contractors, holders of a phytosanitary licence, have a wider range of agents.

-Preferably treat your plants with biological agents.
+Treat your plants preferably with biological agents!

 Dead plants will recover and do not need to be removed!